AlbertSu123/website/content/posts/misc/Misc-InterpersonalIdeas.md

   You: Wow, that's so hard!
   Them: Blah Blah Blah <-- They like you know because you rubbed their ego
 - Why not faster?
 Why can't we build this startup/finish this homework/learn this skill faster?
+- If you really want to connect with someone, take them for a long, scenic walk.
+Not being face to face takes some of the pressure off, and the scenery puts you in the right mood to open up.
+- If you haven't used your voice in a while (sleeping, lonely, etc) and suddenly need to take a phone call, hum for a few seconds prior.
+Your vocal cords won't let you down.
+- If you want to offer a deep and memorable compliment, ask someone how they did something.
+It gives them the opportunity to tell their story, and shows your genuine interest.
+- When complementing people, always compliment them on something they have earned, not something they have.
+- When you’re leading a conversation, it’s very good to invite other people who might be more quiet by asking them what they think or joking with them.
+- Fully commit to friendly gestures, such as high fives, back pats, shoulder touches.
+Fully committing matters as it shows more confidence but also helps with being more trustworthy.

 # Not Useful stuff